juhahinkula/juhahinkula.github.io/_posts/2017-09-10-nativefirebase.markdown

 }
 {% endhighlight %}

-For the flatlist we have to define keyExtractor and renderItem properties
+For the flatlist we have to define keyExtractor and renderItem properties.
+One listitem will show todo's description and date.
 {% highlight javascript %}
   keyExtractor = (item) => item.id;